6. Sizing GUI Components

 By default, all children in Rows

 will be just tall enough to surround their content.
-If you want them to also grab some of the remaining available space, you can call the method .size()
+If you want them to grow tallwr by grabbing some of the remaining available space, you can call the method .grow()

-on the child, and pass it a number indicating how many shares of the remaining available space it should also occupy.
+on the child, and pass it a number indicating how tall the child should be in relation to other children that have also called .grow()

 A few examples.